apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 This section is for YARN application developers that want to integrate with Timeline Service v.2.

-Developers can continue to use the `TimelineClient` API to publish per-framework data to the Timeline Service v.2.
-You only need to instantiate the right type of the client to write to v.2.
-On the other hand, the entity/object API for v.2 is different than v.1 as the object model is significantly changed.
-The v.2 timeline entity class is `org.apache.hadoop.yarn.api.records.timelineservice.TimelineEntity` whereas the v.1 class is `org.apache.hadoop.yarn.api.records.timeline.TimelineEntity`.
-The methods on `TimelineClient` suitable for writing to Timeline Service v.2 are clearly delineated, and they use the v.2 types as arguments.
+Developers need to use the `TimelineV2Client` API to publish per-framework data to the Timeline Service v.2.
+The entity/object API for v.2 is different than v.1 as the object model is significantly changed.
+The v.2 timeline entity class is `org.apache.hadoop.yarn.api.records.timelineservice.TimelineEntity`.

 Timeline Service v.2 `putEntities` methods come in 2 varieties: `putEntities` and `putEntitiesAsync`.
 The former is a blocking operation which must be used for writing more critical data (e.g. lifecycle events).
 The latter is a non-blocking operation.
 Note that neither has a return value.

-Creating a `TimelineClient` for v.2 involves passing in the application id to the factory method.
+Creating a `TimelineV2Client` involves passing in the application id to the static method `TimelineV2Client.createTimelineClient`.

 For example:

-    // Create and start the Timeline client v.2 TimelineClient client = TimelineClient.createTimelineClient(appId);
+    // Create and start the Timeline client v.2 TimelineV2Client timelineClient =
-    client.init(conf);
-    client.start();
+        TimelineV2Client.createTimelineClient(appId);
+    timelineClient.init(conf);
+    timelineClient.start();

     try {
       TimelineEntity myEntity = new TimelineEntity();
-      myEntity.setEntityType("MY_APPLICATION");
-      myEntity.setEntityId("MyApp1")
+      myEntity.setType("MY_APPLICATION");
+      myEntity.setId("MyApp1");
       // Compose other entity info

       // Blocking write
-      client.putEntities(entity);
+      timelineClient.putEntities(myEntity);

       TimelineEntity myEntity2 = new TimelineEntity();
       // Compose other info

       // Non-blocking write
-      timelineClient.putEntitiesAsync(entity);
+      timelineClient.putEntitiesAsync(myEntity2);

-    } catch (IOException e) {
+    } catch (IOException | YarnException e) {
       // Handle the exception
-    } catch (RuntimeException e) {
-      // In Hadoop 2.6, if attempts submit information to the Timeline Server fail more than the retry limit,
-      // a RuntimeException will be raised.
-This may change in future releases, being
-      // replaced with a IOException that is (or wraps) that which triggered retry failures.
-    } catch (YarnException e) {
-      // Handle the exception
     } finally {
       // Stop the Timeline client
-      client.stop();
+      timelineClient.stop();
     }

 As evidenced above, you need to specify the YARN application id to be able to write to the Timeline